Ken Dryden: Playing career

 Dryden played from 1971 to 1979, with a break during the entire 1973–74 season; he was unhappy with the contract that the Canadiens offered him, which he considered less than his market worth, given that he had won the Stanley Cup and Vezina Trophy.
-He announced on September 14, 1973, that he was joining the Toronto law firm of Osler, Hoskin and Harcourt as a legal clerk for the year, for $135 a week.
-He skipped training camp and held out that season.
-The Canadiens still had a good year, going 45-24-9, but lost in the first round of the playoffs to the New York Rangers in six games.
-The Canadiens allowed 56 more goals in the 1973–74 season than they had the year before with Dryden.
-Dryden used that year to fulfill the requirements for his law degree at McGill and article for a law firm.
+With this, he instead articled for a Toronto-based law firm in order to meet requirements for his Bachelor of Laws (LLB) degree received from McGill University in 1973.
+He announced on September 14, 1973, that he was joining Osler, Hoskin & Harcourt, earning $135 a week.
+During this time, Dryden also interned with Ralph Nader's Public Citizen organization.
+Inspired by Nader's call in Action for a Change for establishing Public Interest Research Groups, he tried to establish the Ontario Public Interest Research Group in the province of Ontario.
+Despite his absence, the Canadiens still had a good year, going 45–24–9, but lost in the first round of the playoffs to the New York Rangers in six games.
+The team allowed 56 more goals in the 1973–74 season than they had the year before with Dryden.
 He retired for the last time on July 9, 1979.

 Compared to those of most other great hockey players, Dryden's NHL career was very short: just over seven full seasons.
-Thus he did not amass record totals in most statistical categories.
+Thus, he did not amass record totals in most statistical categories.
 As he played all his years with a dynasty and retired before he passed his prime, his statistical percentages are unparalleled.
-His regular-season totals include a 74.3 winning percentage, a 2.24 goals-against average, a 92.2 save percentage, 46 shutouts, and 258 wins, only 57 losses and 74 ties in just 397 NHL games.
-He won the Vezina Trophy five times as the goaltender on the team who allowed the fewest goals and in the same years was selected as a First Team All-Star.
-In 1998, he was ranked number 25 on The Hockey News list of the 100 Greatest Hockey Players, a remarkable achievement for a player with a comparatively brief career.
+His regular season totals include a 74.3 winning percentage, a 2.24 GAA, a .922 save percentage, along with 46 shutouts in just 397 NHL games.
+He won the Vezina Trophy five times which, at the time, was awarded to the goaltender on the team who allowed the fewest goals.
+He would also likewise be selected as a First Team All-Star in each of his Vezina-winning campaigns.
+In 1998, he was ranked number 25 on The Hockey News list of the Top 100 NHL Players of All Time, a remarkable achievement for a player with a comparatively brief career.